dashboarddesignpatterns/dashboarddesignpatterns.github.io/README.md

 designed for a more general audience and disseminated through news media or dedicated dashboard and tracker websites.

-here are several high-level guidelines on dashboard design, in- cluding advice about visual perception, reducing information load, the use of interaction, and visualization literacy.
-De- spite this, we know little about effective and applicable dashboard design, and about how to support rapid dashboard design.
+here are several high-level guidelines on dashboard design, including advice about visual perception, reducing information load, the use of interaction, and visualization literacy.
+Despite this, we know little about effective and applicable dashboard design, and about how to support rapid dashboard design.
 Dashboard design is admittedly not straightforward: designers have access to numerous data streams which they can process, abstract or simplify